 Do I need SR-22 insurance in California?

+Your state DMV will let you know if you need to file an SR-22.
 In California, you may need to file for an SR-22 if:

 - The state restricts or revokes your license.